 A faculty member and an adult learner have been honored by the St. Ambrose University ACCEL adult learner program.

-An ACCEL instructor for close to 15 years, Paul Greufe received the 2013 ACCEL Excellence in Teaching award for his skill in "encouraging and challenging students to reach their maximum performance; ability to make learning relevant and meaningful; and capacity to engage students through innovative classroom techniques," according to the award criteria.
+An ACCEL instructor for close to 15 years, Paul Greufe (at right with Ruth Soedt) received the 2013 ACCEL Excellence in Teaching award for his skill in "encouraging and challenging students to reach their maximum performance; ability to make learning relevant and meaningful; and capacity to engage students through innovative classroom techniques," according to the award criteria.

 "Paul always goes the extra mile to help anyone out," said one ACCEL student.
 "Best teacher I have ever had... he was able to make learning fun, which can be hard to do," added another student.